ysyk2021/the-power-of-peer-support-in-workplace-bullying-prevention-building-community-and-connection-among/src/chapter-6-3.md

-Chapter 9: Building a Positive and Supportive Workplace Culture
+Building a Positive and Supportive Workplace Culture
 ===============================================================

 In this chapter, we will explore the importance of building a positive and supportive workplace culture in preventing workplace bullying and promoting community and connection among employees.
 A culture of respect, inclusivity, and support is essential for creating a safe and thriving work environment.